 Mr Murdoch is also a member of the Queensland State Council of the Australian Institute of Company Directors.
 His previous positions include being a Director of Murdoch Corporate Finance Pty Ltd, a Partner of Ernst & Young where he was the Queensland Leader for Transaction Advisory Services, and a Brisbane Partner of Deloitte where he was the Leader for Queensland Audit and Corporate Finance.

 Mr Etienne joined the Company as a Non-Executive Director on 1 January 2015.
 He is a Non-Executive Director of Cleanaway Waste Management Limited and the former Managing Director and Chief Executive Officer of Innovia Security Pty Ltd.

 In addition, he was previously Chief Executive Officer of Orica Mining services and was a member of Orica Limited's Executive Committee.

-Mr Etienne’s career includes senior executive positions with Orica in Australia, the USA and Germany including strategy and planning and responsibility for synergy delivery of large scale acquisitions.
+Mr Etienne is a graduate of the Australian Institute of Company Directors.
+His career includes senior executive positions with Orica in Australia, the USA and Germany including strategy and planning and responsibility for synergy delivery of large scale acquisitions.